pomerium/pomerium/docs/reference/readme.md

     allow_public_unauthenticated_access: true
 ```

-In this example an incoming request with a path prefix of `/admin` would be handled by the first route (which is restricted to superusers).
+In this example, an incoming request with a path prefix of `/admin` would be handled by the first route (which is restricted to superusers).
 All other requests for `from.example.com` would be handled by the second route (which is open to the public).

 A list of policy configuration variables follows.